freealise/freealise/aq/README.md

 = interactive phrasebook | dictionary | 'mad libs' with AI
 has a structure of antipropaganda wiki for general political education and legislation (+map)

-equirectangular image maps with links to nearby places (~geocities 2.0)
+equirectangular image maps with links to nearby places (~geocities 2.0), overall map linked to locations
 interactive website in 3d like the actual place of business or virtual

 use gsv custom tiles for svg / css antarctic InF